-People in Arkansas love camping, especially during spring time, we tell you.
-It’s one of the most prolific activities in the state.
+People in Arkansas love camping, especially during springtime, we tell you.
+With one of the best climates in the US, Arkansas is a fantastic place to visit for your camping adventures.
 The state is filled with stunning places that make you want to escape the rush of city life.
 So, what are the best places to camp in Arkansas?

 Before enumerating the top campgrounds and reserves in Arkansas, we’d like to remind you of your memorable camping moments – boating by the lake, grilling burgers and s’mores, sharing stories and life lessons, and watching the stars at night.
 All of these moments we cherished because we’re in the company of nature and our loved ones.